csi-dgist/QoS-Guard/docs/rules/EMP.md

 **2. Test Scenario**

-The network condition is controlled over 5 seconds using the `tc` command:
+The network condition is controlled over 5 seconds using the `tc` command:<br>
 **40s ~ 45s (Loss 100%):** Induce **Liveliness Lost** by blocking all packets.